gamergenic/js-spice/README.md

 However, it's not currently registered.
 So, that won't work.
 You can add it as a submodule linked to the github location.
 See "Adding js-spice as a git submodule to a host app" below.
 That'll work.

 Currently, you'll need to let node-gyp build binaries for your platform as pre-built binaries are not hosted anywhere.
-After it builds, you should run `npm test` and verify the existing tests all passed.
+After it builds, you should run `npm test` to validate the build.

+Note that certain tests require SPICE kernel data files which will be downloaded to the test/data directory on first execution.
+The tests will fail until the kernel files are emplaced but should succeed thereafter.

 ## Usage